aeschsim/telegraph/README.md

-attention: some parts of this code are written by myself
+attention: some parts of this code are not written by myself

 # telegraph